oscarlaf03/code-kata/katas/fraud_detector_challenge/README.md

 When the location of the transactions is not the closest to any valid known `FLAGGED_LOCATION` and it is not within the `DISTANCE_LIMIT` of any valid `ALLOWED_LOCATIONS` then it is time to ask for user confirmation on such suspicious transaction

-`FraudDetector` props the user for a transaction confirmation.
+`FraudDetector` prompts the user for a transaction confirmation.
 In this challenge the user input is simulated randomly in order to get any type of scenarios automatically

 **Handling User confirmation**
 Depending on the user confirmation input the location of the suspicious transaction will be added to either `ALLOWED_LOCATIONS` or  `FLAGGED_LOCATIONS` and thus the instance of the class `FraudDetector` becomes smarter to handle the next transaction request